 “I know no more than you do,” Miss Huttly answers coldly.

-“But you know your sister better,” Christophe observes.
+“But you know your sister better,” Christopher observes.

 “Not a fact,” Marion replies indifferently.